Cottalango Leon

 Cottalango Leon (born 1971) is an Indian-American computer graphics technician who won the Academy Award for scientific and technical achievement jointly with Sam Richards and J. Robert Ray in 2016.

 Leon won the Academy Award for "the design, engineering and continuous development" of Sony Pictures Imageworks itView technology, a digital 3D film review software.
 Leon worked on the itView technology for eight years as the chief contributor.

 Schooled in India, Leon is an Arizona State University alumnus.
-He has worked at Sony Pictures Imageworks since 1996, and has contributed to the making of several commercially successful films, including the Spider-Man (2002 film series)Spider-Man film series and the Men In Black film series.
+He has worked at Sony Pictures Imageworks since 1996, and has contributed to the making of several commercially successful films, including the Spider-Man film series and the Men In Black film series.

 Early life and family

 Leon was born at his mother's family residence in Thoothukudi, Tamil Nadu in 1971.
 Both his parents – mother Rajam Mariasingam and father Loorthu – were primary school teachers.
 When Leon was young, his parents moved from the south of Tamil Nadu to Coimbatore.
 Leon's early years were spent in this city – a place he still visits every two years.

 Leon attended the Government High School at Kallapalayam, a village in the Sultanpet Block of Coimbatore.
 After studying here till grade VII, he studied from grade VIII to grade XII at Kadri Mills High School in Coimbatore.
 During his childhood, Leon became interested in the subjects of mathematics and science, and also developed, as per him, a keen interest in "the visual aspect of movies".
 Subsequently, Leon attended college at the PSG College of Technology from 1988 till 1992, completing his Bachelor of Engineering degree in computer science.
 He completed his M.S. in computer science from Arizona State University in 1996, specialising in computer graphics.

 Leon married Roopa in 2001.
 Roopa also belongs to southern Tamil Nadu, having lived there till her marriage to Leon.
 The couple have a daughter Shruthi and live in Culver City.